jasonhand/academic-kickstart/content/post/exploring-the-availability-aspect-of-reliability/index.md

 Answering those questions gives a more accurate picture of the availability of your service.
 Just because everything appears to be working, does not mean that is what your user is seeing.

-You can't always do something about availability these days.
+You can't always do something about availability.
 The number of hops between a website and a person's mobile device is astounding.
 Failure could happen at any point between them.

 The closer we can measure that experience from their perspective, the better off we'll be in measuring our availability.